Climate change in Australia: Bushfires

 The 2019–20 Australian bushfire season was by some measures Australia's "worst bushfire season on record".
 In New South Wales, the fires burnt through more land than any other blazes in the past 25 years, in addition to being the state's worst bushfire season on record.
 NSW also experienced the longest continuously burning bushfire complex in Australia's history, having burnt more than 4 e6ha, with 70 m flames being reported.
 Approximately 3 billion animals were killed or displaced by the bushfires and this made them one of the worst natural disasters in recorded history.
 The chance of reaching the climatic conditions that fuels the fires became more than four times bigger since the year 1900 and will become eight times more likely to occur if the temperature will rise by 2 degrees from the preindustrial level.
 In December 2019 the New South Wales Government declared a state of emergency after record-breaking temperatures and prolonged drought exacerbated the bushfires.

 In 2019 bushfires linked to climate change created air pollution 11 times higher that the hazardous level in many areas of New South Wales.
 Many medical groups called to protect people from "public health emergency" and moving on from fossil fuels.

 According to the United Nations Environment Programme the megafires in Australia in 2019–2020 are probably linked to climate change that created the unusually dry and hot weather conditions.
 This is part of a global trend.
 Brazil, the United States, the Russian Federation, and the Democratic Republic of the Congo all face similar problems.
 By the second week of January the fires burned a territory of approximately 100,000 square kilometres close to the territory of England, killed one billion animals and caused large economic damage.

 Researchers claim that the exceptionally strong wildfires in 2019–2020 were impossible without the effects of climate change.
 More than one-fifth of Australian forests were burned in one season, which was completely unprecedented.
 They say that: "In the case of recent events in Australia, there is no doubt that the record temperatures of the past year would not be possible without anthropogenic influence, and that under a scenario where emissions continue to grow, such a year would be average by 2040 and exceptionally cool by 2060."
 Climate change probably also caused drier weather conditions in Australia by impacting Indian Ocean Dipole, which also increase fires.
 In average, below 2% of Australian forests burn annually.
 Climate change has increased the likelihood of the wildfires in 2019–2020 by at least 30%, but researchers said the result is probably conservative.

 Extreme weather events

 Rainfall patterns and the degree of droughts and storms brought about by extreme weather conditions are likely to be affected.
-The CSIRO predicts that a temperature rise of between 2 and 3 degrees Celsius on the Australian continent could incur some of the following extreme weather occurrences, in addition to standard patterns:
+The CSIRO predicts that a temperature rise of between 2 and 3 °C on the Australian continent could incur some of the following extreme weather occurrences, in addition to standard patterns: